 In 2007 the Jenny and Antti Wihuri Foundation purchased and renovated an artist studio in Töölö, Helsinki.
 The Foundation wanted to offer artists around Finland the opportunity to work in Helsinki.
-Finnish artists can apply for the residency.
+Artists who are permanently living in Finland can apply for the residency.

 Before the Foundation purchased the studio it served as a working space for artists Mikko Oinonen (1915-1920), Verner Thomé (1920-1953), Aimo Kanerva (1953-1991), Carolus Enckell (1991-2002) and Matti Kujasalo (2003-2005).